-October's wildfires burned several of Sonoma County’s regional parks: Shiloh Ranch southeast of Windsor, Sonoma Valley in Glen Ellen, Crane Creek east of Rohnert Park, and Hood Mountain above Kenwood.
-We’ve reopened all but the southern half of Hood Mountain, and trails in the reopened parks are fully available to hikers.
+Fall wildfires burned several of Sonoma County’s regional parks in 2017, 2019 and 2020: These parks include Shiloh Ranch southeast of Windsor, Sonoma Valley in Glen Ellen, Foothill in Windsor, Crane Creek east of Rohnert Park, and Hood Mountain above Kenwood.

 If you haven't yet visited a park that burned, you may wonder what to expect when you do.
-The good news is you'll find bright green grass covering hills and meadows that burned black five months ago.
-You may see early wildflowers, like white milkmaids and yellow buttercups, brightening some areas.
-You’ll also notice the leaves of soap plant, wild iris, and other bulbs poking through the ground.
+The good news is that in the first spring following the fire, you'll find bright green grass covering hills and meadows that had burned black.
+You may see wildflowers brightening some areas.
+You’ll also notice the leaves of bulbs poking through the ground.

 At the same time, you will be struck by the impact of the fires and the scars they left.
-This is especially true at Sonoma Valley and Shiloh Ranch, where fire burned the majority of both parks.
-Many trees - oaks, madrones, bay laurels and others – are burned to varying degrees.
-Some have charred trunks but full limbs of dry leaves.
-If you look closely, you may notice patches of green sprouting in upper branches or from the root crowns.
+In the spring of 2018, this was especially true at Sonoma Valley, Shiloh Ranch and Hood Mountain, where the Tubbs and Nuns fires burned the majority of the parks the previous fall.
+Many trees - oaks, madrones, bay laurels and others – burned to varying degrees.
+Some had charred trunks but full limbs of dry leaves.
+If you looked closely that spring, you noticed patches of green sprouting in upper branches or from the root crowns.

-Some trees are bare because they burned more severely (hotter) and will take much longer to show signs of regrowth.
-Some trees fell or split open and lay in pieces.
-Already, woodland animals and birds are making their homes in fallen trunks or standing snags.
+Some trees will be bare because they burned more severely (hotter) and take much longer to show signs of regrowth.
+Some trees will have fallen or split open and lay in pieces.
+Woodland animals and birds will be busy making their homes in fallen trunks or standing snags.

-Here and there, trees burned so completely they essentially vanished, leaving only holes in the ground.
+Here and there, you will notice that trees burned so completely they essentially vanished, leaving only holes in the ground.
 In other places ghostly outlines mark places where downed trees burned so intensely they left ashen silhouettes on the soil.
-In fact, as you hike through these parks, you will probably catch the scent of ash now and again, especially if the ground is moist.
+In fact, as you hike through a burned park, you will catch the scent of ash now and again, especially if the ground is moist.

 Watch the Transformation

-If you frequented these parks before the fires, you will probably find familiar settings have changed.
+If you frequented a park before a fire, you will find familiar settings have changed.